 Understanding the patterns of health service use by people using aged care is important for improving services and outcomes across both systems.

-This page looks at health services accessed by people aged 65 and over receiving permanent residential care, home care or no aged care services during 2021–22 using linked data from the National Aged Care Data Asset (NACDA).
+This page focuses on health services accessed by people aged 65 and over receiving permanent residential care, home care or no aged care services during 2023–24 using linked data from the National Aged Care Data Asset (NACDA).
 Specifically:

 - use of Medicare-subsidised services for GP, specialist attendances and other services

-The data do not provide a complete picture of the health care that people using aged care receive – for example, some people may receive other health services within the aged care system and some services are directly reimbursed via Department of Veterans’ Affairs arrangements, and those services are not included here – but they do allow us to explore usage patterns for certain types of mainstream health services.
+The data presented here do not capture all health care received by people using aged care – for example, some services are directly reimbursed via Department of Veterans’ Affairs arrangements – but they do allow us to explore usage patterns for certain types of mainstream health services.
+The data reported reflect patterns of service use only, not the appropriateness or quality of the care delivered.

 The AIHW is undertaking a project using linked data in the NACDA to investigate the issue of delayed discharge of older patients (DDOP) from hospital and the interface with aged care services.
-The project will investigate ways to define DDOP and patterns/trends at the national level over time.
-It will further examine the interaction of DDOP hospital stays with regards to timing of aged care service approvals and aged care service access and use, and describe the characteristics of these older people.
+The project is investigating ways to define DDOP and patterns/trends at the national level over time.
+It is further examining the interaction of DDOP hospital stays with regards to timing of aged care service approvals and aged care service access and use, and describing the characteristics of these older people.

-The findings are expected to be published in mid-2026.
-The DDOP hospital analysis is also informing policy dialogue on how best to define, measure and report on DDOP, including informing development of a potential new national data collection to assess the number and needs of DDOP as part of the new National Health Reform Agreement.
+The DDOP hospital and aged care pathway analysis is also informing policy dialogue on how best to define, measure and report on DDOP, including informing work towards the development of nationally consistent data.

 Profile of the study population